BhujayKumarBhatta/ms00/README.md

 Todo:

+role and wfc shd not have any relation user can have only one wfc

 ===================================
 User model to_dict , roles: to return role_sql_obj instead of role.name ===>
  'roles': [role.rolename for role in self.roles]  to be changed to    'roles': [role for role in self.roles]